MiaFrey/SustainableFinanceH2/README.md

 Table 6: Correlation between returns and portfolio carbon intensity
 ```

 In Question 2, it is explained that the relationship between returns and the emission rate of firms is positive.
 In Table [6], in both cases, the correlation is low but positive.
 Additionally, it can be observed that it increased for each quintile (except between quintiles 4 and 5 in the value-weighted portfolio).
 These results are consistent with the findings of Bolton and Kacperczyka.
-They call it the carbon premium and explain it with the fact that investing in carbon-intensive industries is perceived as riskier and thus the investors need to be compensated for it [@bib:return-emission].
+They call it the carbon premium and explain it with the fact that investing in carbon-intensive industries is perceived as riskier and thus the investors need to be compensated for it [[10]](#10).

 Average returns for the short-long (SL) portfolio: